 The Science of Alzheimer’s

 Alzheimer’s disease is one of the most significant global health threats we face today.
 It is an ailment that, as our population ages, is forecasted to become a worldwide epidemic.
-To understand the magnitude of the problem, the COVID-19 pandemic is predicted to lead to death in as many as 500,000 Americans ultimately; however, 100 times more of the currently living Americans — nearly 50 million — will die of Alzheimer’s disease if effective prevention and reversal are not implemented.
+To understand the magnitude of the problem, the COVID-19 pandemic has already led to death of over one million Americans, however, 50 times more of the currently living Americans — nearly 50 million — will die of Alzheimer’s disease if effective prevention and reversal are not implemented.
 Mainstream medicine would have you believe that it can’t be prevented, is untreatable, and progressive, with most patients not surviving beyond three to eleven years post-diagnosis.
 With the partnership between Dr. Dale Bredesen and Apollo Health, all of that is being challenged.